sandwwraith/KEEP/proposals/extensions/serialization.md

 Corresponding documentation and usage of the interface are out of scope of this document; it is presented here to introduce general concept of serializable entity metadata.
 This interface can (and should) also be implemented by compiler plugin for given class, because `Serializer<T>` has reference on `SerialDescriptor`.

-#### Saving schemas with descriptor

-Serial descriptors have some important features.
-One of them is that they must provide access to all elements' descriptors, giving us possibility to look on them as on tree-like structure.
-This allows schema traversing and saving.
-Using that information, descriptors must provide correct `equals` and `hashCode`, giving us a feature to cache schema in a hashmap once it's computed.

 #### Serial kinds

 Note, that we specially don't limit ourselves to "class and properties" terminology, because not only classes can be described with this data structure. `SerialKind` can give a clue on which kinds of entities can be serialized: